NatLabRockies/floris/docs/turbine_library.md

 The same as the multidimensional IEA 15MW turbine model above, but with an additional fictional floating platform tilt table.
 This model is used to demonstrate the floating wind turbine capabilities in FLORIS.
 Specified as `"iea_15MW_floating_multi_dim"` in the `turbine_type` field of the FLORIS input dictionary.
-This data should be treated as fictional and for demonstrative purposes only.
+The data for the floating tilt table was generated using OpenFAST with the U-Maine floater by Sam Kaufman-Martin, as seen [here](https://github.com/FLOWMAS-EERC/IEA15_FOWT/blob/main/iea_15MW_floating_power-from-fixed.yaml).

 This fictional turbine model is used in the following examples:
 - examples/examples_multidim/001_multi_dimensional_cp_ct.py